jhigginbotham64/Starlight.jl/README.md

 Otherwise problems would arise if the issue in question was resolved by a different contributor.

+##### READ THIS BEFORE YOU WORK ON A BOUNTY ISSUE

+Get in touch with the maintainer first.
+Collaborate with him on a proper proposal.
+Then he will assign you the issue(s) and pay you when they are resolved.

+**If you resolve an issue without submitting a proposal first, your code will get used but you will not be paid.**

+You have been warned.

 ### Contact

 You are invited to join us on [Discord](https://discord.gg/jUwaymK2as).